 The purpose of this page is to give you some background knowledge of the current digital hearing aids on the market and to answer the most common questions on this topic.

 There is now a huge selection of digital hearing aids available on the market today that compliment, not just different levels of hearing loss, but deliver connectivity needs and enhance lifestyles.

 Digital hearing aids pair with smartphones and interact with other Bluetooth devices within our homes.

 Wondering what the difference is between analog hearing aids and digital hearing aids?
 Well, before the industry introduced digital hearing aids, there were only analog devices available.
 In terms of sound signals, analog hearing aids were constant and uniform in flow.
 This meant that the layers of sound were missing - unlike digital hearing aids.

 Another digital and analog hearing aids difference is for analog hearing aids have to adapt - the volume has to be turned up, making your hearing experience more uncomfortable.
 Background noise reduction was not possible either, without turning up the volume.

 So, are digital hearing aids better than analog?
 Well, in short - yes.
 Digital hearing aids incorporate sound signals that change and are unique, which ultimately introduces a more natural-sounding speech and audio including depth and variation.
 This means you can personalise how you hear the sound around you, due to all the digital features available.

+So, which digital hearing aids are right for me?
 When you embark on choosing the right hearing aid for you, there any many variances to consider.
 Here are a few examples (and in no particular order):

 This above all else determines the cost of the hearing aid.
 The higher the technology, the higher the price.
 This has nothing to do with the severity of the hearing loss, it’s about how well you want to be able to hear.